Ry-F3/Oku/README.md

 2. I input the circulating supply and market capitalization of the cryptocurrency I am interested in.
 Oku instantly calculates the corresponding price based on the provided data.

-3. I can evaluate the feasibility of my desired price target by comparing it with the current market conditions and the cryptocurrency's fundamentals.
+3. I can evaluate the feasibility of my desired price target by checking the probability bar.

 4. If needed, I can adjust the input values to explore different scenarios and understand the impact on the price calculation.

-5. Oku also provides a color chart probability counter that visually represents the likelihood of achieving the desired price target.
-This feature adds an additional layer of analysis, allowing me to gauge the probability of success based on the inputted values.
-(This is an intention but depends on the development process for the project on its feasibility).
+5. There is a link to coingecko so that I can check data points in relation to my favourite cryptocurrency projects.

-6. Additionally, Oku provides a feature that allows me to calculate the value of my cryptocurrency assets.
-I can input the quantity of each cryptocurrency I hold, and the calculator determines their total value based on current prices.
+6. Additionally, Oku provides a feature that allows me to calculate the value of all my assets and total my net worth.

-7. I can also consider the market dynamics and fundamentals suggested by Oku while setting realistic price targets and making investment decisions.
+7. I can visually see live price information for some of the top cryptocurrencies.

-8. Oku ensures that I have a quantitative analysis tool at my disposal, empowering me to make more informed decisions in the volatile cryptocurrency market.
+8. Oku ensures that I have an experimental calculator tool to help me make more informed financial decisions.

 ## **Wireframes**

-Originally, my wireframes showcased a highly stylized representation of my website.
-However, as the development process advanced, the growing urgency of incorporating responsive design necessitated substantial modifications.
-It became evident that the initial design would have imposed limitations, prompting a wise decision to pursue a seamless and adaptable design approach.
-Consequently, significant changes were made to ensure a responsive and user-friendly experience across various devices.
+In the initial stages, my wireframes showcased a highly stylized representation of the website, drawing heavy inspiration from the visual language of [Solomia Kravets](https://dribbble.com/shots/16754003--buy-exchange-cryptocurrency-website).
+As the development process evolved over time and progressed through multiple iterations, the need for responsive design became increasingly urgent.
+This realisation prompted significant modifications to the original design, driven by the recognition that the initial approach would impose limitations.
+A wise decision was made to embrace a seamless and adaptable design strategy, ensuring a responsive and user-friendly experience across a diverse range of devices.
+The strong colour palette and visually directive messaging, influenced by coinstats.com, have been integral to shaping the evolving design.

 **Homepage (Desktop):**<br>